etiennestuder/gradle-jooq-plugin/README.md

 + 7.0 - Upgrade to jOOQ 3.16.3 and make jOOQ 3.16.x the minimum version.
 Update used 3rd-party dependencies.
 + 6.0.1 - Avoid deprecation warnings at Gradle runtime.
 Upgrade to jOOQ 3.15.1.
 + 6.0 - Make Java 11 the minimum version.
 Upgrade to jOOQ 3.15.0.
-+ 5.2.2 - Upgrade to jOOQ 3.14.11
++ 5.2.2 - Upgrade to jOOQ 3.14.11.
-+ 5.2.1 - Upgrade to jOOQ 3.14.7
++ 5.2.1 - Upgrade to jOOQ 3.14.7.
 + 5.2 - Fail build if cleaning of output directory is set to false in the jOOQ configuration.
 Upgrade to jOOQ 3.13.5.
-+ 5.1.1 - Expose org.jooq:jooq-codegen library as `compile` dependency instead of `runtime` dependency
++ 5.1.1 - Expose org.jooq:jooq-codegen library as `compile` dependency instead of `runtime` dependency.
-+ 5.1.0 - Require explicit opt-in to participate in incremental builds
++ 5.1.0 - Require explicit opt-in to participate in incremental builds.
-+ 5.0.3 - Clean output directory before generating jOOQ sources
++ 5.0.3 - Clean output directory before generating jOOQ sources.
-+ 5.0.2 - Do not write out JDBC configuration when empty
++ 5.0.2 - Do not write out JDBC configuration when empty.
-+ 5.0.1 - Support dependency substitution to use different versions of jOOQ dependencies than those pulled in by the jOOQ plugin
++ 5.0.1 - Support dependency substitution to use different versions of jOOQ dependencies than those pulled in by the jOOQ plugin.
 + 5.0 - Change DSL.
 Support Gradle Kotlin DSL.
 Add normalization hook.
 Make Gradle 6.1 the minimum version.
 Upgrade to jOOQ 3.13.4.
 + 4.2 - Add new jOOQ editions for Java 8 and Java 6.
 Upgrade to jOOQ 3.13.1.
-+ 4.1 - Global flag to turn off auto-generation of jOOQ schema source when compiling the containing source set
++ 4.1 - Global flag to turn off auto-generation of jOOQ schema source when compiling the containing source set.
 + 4.0 - Make Gradle 5.0 the minimum compatible version.
 Upgrade to jOOQ 3.12.3.
 + 3.0.3 - Explicitly add JAXB dependencies to run on JDK 9 and higher out-of-the-box.
 Upgrade to jOOQ 3.11.9.
-+ 3.0.2 - Bug fix when running on JDK 9+
++ 3.0.2 - Bug fix when running on JDK 9+.
-+ 3.0.1 - Improve Gradle build cache effectiveness of the jOOQ task
++ 3.0.1 - Improve Gradle build cache effectiveness of the jOOQ task.
-+ 3.0.0 - Upgrade to jOOQ 3.11.2 (jOOQ 3.11.x breaks compatibility with jOOQ 3.10.x)
++ 3.0.0 - Upgrade to jOOQ 3.11.2 (jOOQ 3.11.x breaks compatibility with jOOQ 3.10.x).
-+ 2.0.11 - Upgrade to jOOQ 3.10.4
++ 2.0.11 - Upgrade to jOOQ 3.10.4.
-+ 2.0.10 - Removal of wiring between clean task and deleting generated jOOQ sources
++ 2.0.10 - Removal of wiring between clean task and deleting generated jOOQ sources.
-+ 2.0.9 - Make jOOQ 3.10.1 the default applied version
++ 2.0.9 - Make jOOQ 3.10.1 the default applied version.
-+ 2.0.8 - Upgrade to jOOQ 3.10.1
++ 2.0.8 - Upgrade to jOOQ 3.10.1.
-+ 2.0.7 - Upgrade to jOOQ 3.9.5
++ 2.0.7 - Upgrade to jOOQ 3.9.5.
-+ 2.0.6 - Upgrade to jOOQ 3.9.3
++ 2.0.6 - Upgrade to jOOQ 3.9.3.
-+ 2.0.5 - Make the jOOQ task parallelizable
++ 2.0.5 - Make the jOOQ task parallelizable.
-+ 2.0.4 - Upgrade to jOOQ 3.9.1 and better configuration error messages
++ 2.0.4 - Upgrade to jOOQ 3.9.1 and better configuration error messages.
-+ 2.0.3 - Upgrade to jOOQ 3.9.0
++ 2.0.3 - Upgrade to jOOQ 3.9.0.
-+ 2.0.2 - Configuration of call-backs for code generation java execution process
++ 2.0.2 - Configuration of call-backs for code generation java execution process.
-+ 2.0.1 - Bug fixes
++ 2.0.1 - Bug fixes.
-+ 2.0.0 - Make jOOQ version used for code generation independent from jOOQ version used by gradle-jooq plugin
++ 2.0.0 - Make jOOQ version used for code generation independent from jOOQ version used by gradle-jooq plugin.
-+ 1.0.6 - Upgrade to jOOQ 3.6.2
++ 1.0.6 - Upgrade to jOOQ 3.6.2.

 # Feedback and Contributions